JeongMinIsBest/JeongMinIsBest/README.md

 Hi, this is JEONGMIN LIM.

-I'm interested in NLP and dreaming of becoming a NLP researcher.\n I'm studying LLM and preparing for making a software based on Artificial Intelligence.
+I'm interested in NLP and dreaming of becoming a NLP researcher.

+I'm studying LLM and preparing for making a software based on Artificial Intelligence.